okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 For more information on custom roles, see [Custom admin roles](https://help.okta.com/okta_help.htm?type=oie&id=ext-cstm-admin-roles).

-## Grant API scopes
+## Grant scopes

-Okta _API scopes_ define permissions for an external API client like Terraform.
-For a full reference, see [the Okta list of Auth 2.0 API scopes](/docs/api/oauth2/#oauth-20-scopes).
+OAuth scopes define permissions for an external API client like Terraform.
+For a full reference, see [OAuth 2.0 Scopes](/docs/api/oauth2/#oauth-20-scopes).

-> **Note:** Granting new API scopes to a service app requires that the admin has Super Administrator permission.
+> **Note:** Granting new scopes to a service app requires that the admin has Super Administrator permission.

 1. Open the Okta API service app that you created in the previous section.
 1. Click the **Okta API Scopes** tab.